CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Experiments

 \subsection{Machine Evaluation}

-To compare with the previous and concurrent works, we follow the most popular benchmark originated from DALL-E~\cite{ramesh2021zero}, Fr\'echet Inception Distances and Inception Scores evaluated on MS-COCO~\cite{lin2014microsoft}.
-30,000 captions from validation set are sampled to evaluate the FID.
+To compare with previous and concurrent works, we follow the most popular benchmark originated from DALL-E~\cite{ramesh2021zero}, Fr\'echet Inception Distances and Inception Scores evaluated on MS-COCO~\cite{lin2014microsoft}.
+30,000 captions from the validation set are sampled to evaluate the FID.
 Since each image in COCO has up to 5 different captions, we carefully select the sampled captions to describe different images.
 We generate 16 samples for each caption (translated into Chinese), and select the best one with the lowest caption perplexity (the Caption Score in~\cite{ding2021cogview}).
 Note that FID is not the perfect metric to evaluate CogView2 because (1) the advantage of CogView2 is to generate high-resolution images, but we need to resize the images back to $256\times256$ for meaningful comparison.
 (2) There are mistakes when translating English captions into Chinese.
-(3) Our training data contain many single-object images, which are quite different with the distribution of COCO (common objects \emph{in context}).
+(3) Our training data contain many single-object images, which are quite different from those in the distribution of COCO (common objects \emph{in context}).

 The results of machine evaluation are demonstrated in Table~\ref{tab:statistics}.
-We find that finetuning CogLM on MS-COCO dataset will largely improve the FID.
-During our finetuning, we witness the FID reducing from 24.0 (0 iteration)$\rightarrow$ 19.2 (2,500 iterations) $\rightarrow$ 17.7 (5,000 iterations).
+We find that fine-tuning CogLM on the MS-COCO dataset will largely improve the FID.
+During our fine-tuning, FID diminishes from 24.0 (0 iteration)$\rightarrow$ 19.2 (2,500 iterations) $\rightarrow$ 17.5 (7,500 iterations).
 However, we find that the quality (human evaluation) of generation deteriorates.
-Though the style is more similar to COCO, the generation is not as accurate as the non-finetuned version.
+Though the style is similar to COCO, the generation is not as accurate as for the non-fine-tuned version, which also corresponds to the scores in human evaluation in Figure~\ref{fig:human_eval}.